 - What training is required for my new position?
 Is there preferred timing as to when I need to complete it?
 Once I complete required training, is there any recommended training helpful to me moving forward?

 - If I am the first to arrive at our work location, how will I gain entrance?

 - What projects will I initially be working on?
 Will I be able to get a list from you as to who I should contact to be brought up to speed?
 What are the deadlines?

 - How will I learn what our departments and divisions strategic goals are for this year?

 - What is our department's fax number?
-What is the policy about personal phone calls?
+What is the policy about personal phone calls and cell phones?

 - For your first assignment, clarify with your manager what decisions can be made without input and what types of decisions need managerial input, or broader input, such as from customers or stakeholders.

 - Ask which specific policies you need to review in your first few weeks.
-Many policies apply to certain job roles or responsibilities.
+Some policies apply only to certain job roles or responsibilities.

 - Ask about logistics important to your comfort in your new workplace, including getting a tour of the facility and learning where the emergency assembly point is, the procedure to order any needed supplies, and how to gain familiarity with departmental practices and procedures.